 – Review the certificate to make sure it is completely filled out.

-– Verify the purchaser’s Colorado Sales Tax License by visiting the Colorado Department of Revenue’s website and clicking on the “Verify a License or Certificate” link.
+– Verify the purchaser’s Colorado Sales Tax License by visiting the Colorado Department of Revenue’s website and clicking the “Verify a License or Certificate” link.

 – Keep a file of exemption certificates.